20.01.2020 - Construction of mega biogas plant in Denmark starts

 Stainless steel tanks from Stallkamp are very durable because of its resistance to corrosion.
 Due to its chrome content, a razor-thin, chemically resistant passive layer is formed at the surface in connection with the oxygen in the air or water.
 If the passive layer is damaged due to external influences, it re-builds itself from the matrix of the stainless steel.
 In contrast with other materials or material combinations, rust-free stainless steel can be fully recycled without any issues after use

-The video shows the progress of the project (September 2019)
+The video on our Youtube Channel shows the progress of the project (September 2019).

 Update turn of the year

 At the end of 2019 the first CST digester (continuous stirred tank) reached its full height at 20m.
 In 2020 the central stirring system for the first CST was installed.
 The stirring parts were stored inside of the tank and assembled.
 By help of a crane the stirring system was lifted up to the top.
 The motor for the mixer was positioned outside the tank on top of the roof.
 The next step will be the isolation and cladding of the whole digester.
 Thus the first filling of the tank can be sheduled (Information from 20.01.2020).